atlassubbed/atlas-throttled-queue/README.md

 #### `done` callback

-Unlike [atlas-concurrent-queue](https://github.com/atlassubbed/atlas-concurrent-queue#readme), there's no callback we can call when "all of our jobs are done".
-I don't think it makes a ton of sense to have a callback for this, since there isn't a well-defined moment when our jobs finish:
+Unlike [atlas-concurrent-queue](https://github.com/atlassubbed/atlas-concurrent-queue#readme), there's no callback we can call when "our queue is done".
+I don't think it makes a ton of sense to have a callback for this, since there isn't a well-defined moment when our throttler is finished:

   1. Do we capture the end of each job, calling `done` when all jobs have returned?
   2. Do we call `done` when the queue has been exausted and all jobs have been executed?